jbossas/archetypes/jboss-as-poh5-archetype/src/main/resources/archetype-resources/readme.md

 Deploying the application
 -------------------------

-First you need to start JBoss AS 7 / EAP6.
+First you need to start the JBoss container.
 To do this, run

     $JBOSS_HOME/bin/standalone.sh